 Once you understand your gross margin, the next issue is knowing how to influence that number and what levers you have available to improve your bottom line.
 When you understand how to control the outcome, you take luck out of the equation.

-Track time–but use your ‘why’ to keep you out of the weeds
+Track time–but stay out of the weeds

 Time tracking has a bad reputation.
 And it’s true, if you do it for the wrong reasons, it can be a black hole of busywork.
 But if we agree that gross margin is important, and you want to know what’s happening at a more granular level, there’s no way around it.